 We all hold the ideals of “Life, Liberty, and the Pursuit of Happiness” dear to our hearts.
 The hope of a long life, freedom and the potential of “feeling” happy motivates many to achieve more, overcome great adversity and dream big dreams.

 I wonder if happiness really is the goal.
 Happiness is by nature a fleeting and momentary emotional experience.
-I would posit true happiness to be much deeper, flowing from an inner sense of peace, joy and contentment.
+I would posit true happiness to be much deeper, flowing from an inner sense of peace, joy and contentment, all products of personal growth.

 In my work as a family therapist, I have observed many people experience profound blocks to happiness, much less a deep sense of joy, love, and faith.
 These blocks are usually rooted in unmet needs, emotional wounds or relationship struggles.
 A therapeutic environment is a professional place where these hurts can be healed.
 Long-standing behavioral patterns or negative perceptions can be unearthed through strategic intervention, compassionate listening, and therapeutic approaches creating open space for a more meaningful life.